-Each of the Named Executive Officers did not receive any other compensation during 2017 or 2016 except for perquisites and other personal benefits of which the total aggregate value for each Named Executive Officer did not exceed \$10,000.
+Except as disclosed above, Messrs.
+Vitou, Kelly, Willis and Holthaus did not receive any other compensation during 2018 or 2017, except for perquisites and other personal benefits, of which the total aggregate value for each of them did not exceed \$10,000.